Some coordinate transformations relevant to refractive indices: Composite-coordinate transformation

-In the complex octonion composite-space $\mathbb{O}_U$ , an octonion composite physical quantity (such as, composite radius vector, or composite velocity) may possess eight independent components, including one scalar quantity and seven vector quantities.
-When the octonion composite physical quantity transforms from one coordinate system $\theta$ into another coordinate system $\varphi$ , the vector quantities of this composite physical quantity will vary accordingly, while the scalar quantity of this composite physical quantity remains the same.
+In the octonion composite space $\mathbb{O}_U$ , an octonion composite physical quantity (such as, composite radius vector, or composite velocity) may possess eight independent components, including one scalar quantity and seven vector quantities.
+When the octonion composite physical quantity transforms from one coordinate system $\theta$ into another coordinate system $\varphi$ , the vector quantities of this composite physical quantity vary accordingly, while the scalar quantity of this composite physical quantity remains the same.

 By all appearances, the octonion composite radius vector $\mathbb{U}$ can transform from the coordinate system $\mu$ into another coordinate system $\nu$ .
-In the coordinate system $\mu$ , the octonion radius vector is written as,
+In the coordinate system $\mu$ , the octonion composite radius vector is written as,

 while this octonion composite radius vector in the coordinate system $\nu$ is,